Josh Reynolds (rugby league): Controversy

 On 12 December 2019, it was revealed that Reynolds was charged with assault occasioning actual bodily harm relating to an alleged domestic violence incident.
 The matter was handed to the NRL's Integrity Unit.
 Reynolds' club later read out a statement saying “Wests Tigers have today confirmed that Josh Reynolds has been charged by New South Wales Police with a domestic violence offence.
 Both Josh and Wests Tigers have previously alerted the police and the NRL to this matter and will continue to work closely with the NRL Integrity Unit and NSW Police as Josh vigorously defends this charge.
 As this is an ongoing legal matter, Wests Tigers will be making no further comment at this time".

 Reynolds was granted conditional bail to appear at Sutherland Local Court on 18 December 2019.

 On 18 December 2019, Reynolds pleaded not guilty to the charges of assault occasioning actual bodily harm.
 Reynolds argued that bruising found on his ex-partner was not the result of violence, but instead a side-effect of medication she had been taking.
 The case was later adjourned until 23 July 2020.

 On 22 January 2020, Fox Sports released a video which was leaked online showing Reynolds verbally abusing a woman who was at his residence.
-In the 37 second video, Reynolds can be seen swearing at the woman saying "Give me my phone, where the f*ck is it?, "Get out of my house.
+In the 37 second video, Reynolds can be seen swearing at the woman saying "Give me my phone, where the fuck is it?
+Get out of my house.
 I want you out now.
-I want you out now or I’m going to f*cking flip it.
-I swear to god I’m going to flip it".
-Reynolds then called the woman a "C*nt" and a "Dog".
+I want you out now or I'm going to fucking flip it.
+I swear to god I'm going to flip it".
+Reynolds then called the woman a "cunt" and a "dog".
 The Wests Tigers then released a statement saying "Both Josh and Wests Tigers have previously alerted the NRL Unit as to this matter and will continue to work closely with them as required.
 As the subject matter is before the courts, Wests Tigers will be making no further comment".